-The effect of exogenous noradrenaline (NA) (1.6 mg.kg-1 i.p., 35 min prior sacrifice) on the heart of saline (controls) and No-nitro-L-arginine methyl ester (L- NAME) (10 mg.kg-1, i.p., during 3 days and 20 min before NA) treated rats.
-NA differently affect both AOE activities and LP production in the IBAT and heart.
+The effect of exogenous noradrenaline (NA) (1.6 mg.kg-1 i.p., 35 min prior sacrifice) on the activity of antioxidant enzymes (AOE) copper zinc superoxide dismutase (CuZnSOD), manganese superoxide dismutase (MnSOD) and catalase (CAT), as well as lipid peroxides (LP) concentration were studied in the rat interscapular brown adipose tissue (IBAT) and heart of saline (controls) and $N^{\omega}$ -nitro-L-arginine methyl ester (L-NAME) treated rats (10 mg.kg-1, i.p., during 3 days and 20 min before NA).
+NA differently affects both AOE activities and LP production in the IBAT and heart.
 Thus, NA inhibited the activity of all IBAT AOE and LP production while in the heart it markedly increased CAT activity only, but had no effect on any of SODs activities and LP concentration.
-L-NAME, a nitric oxide synthase blocker, completely abolished the NA induced inhibition of the IBAT AOE and LP production, whereas in the heart it stayed without effect.
+L-NAME, a nitric oxide synthase blocker, completely abolished the NA-induced inhibition of the IBAT AOE and LP production, whereas in the heart it was without effect.
 In conclusion, these results indicate that both NA and L-NAME effects on AOE activity and LP production are tissue specific and also suggest that nitric oxide mediates the NA-induced inhibition of AOE activity and LP production in the IBAT only.